 Juleen Eun Sun Johnson was born in Seoul, South Korea.
 She was adopted and taken to Valdez, Alaska.
 Johnson earned an MFA from PNCA in Visual Art.
 She's currently an MFA candidate in Poetry at University of Massachusetts Amherst.
 Johnson is a MacDowell Colony Fellow.
 She currently writes and creates art in Massachusetts.

 More at her website.

-Aaron Schuman is a bad nerd.
+Aaron Schuman is Trestle Ties' web weaver.
 His primary work is done in code, which expresses itself in a variety of media including sound, text and image.
-He is also a violist and host of Shadow Journal Radio.
-While he's a west coast boy at heart, he currently yells at computers in the woods of Western Massachusetts.
+He is also a musician and host of Shadow Journal Radio.
+While he's a west coast boy at heart, he currently lives in the woods of Western Massachusetts.

 Find more at his website.